Instance

 var dog = new Animal(4, "bark");

-The Animal object allows for the number of legs and the sound of the animal to be set by each instance of the object that is created.
+The Animal object allows the number of legs and the animal's sound to be set by each object instance.
 In this case, all three instances (lion, cat, and dog) have the same number of legs but make different sounds.
-This allows for items that have a similar structure or perform similar functions to reuse code from the class/object, rather than needing to duplicate much of the code that would be in the class/object each time a new item is needed.
+This process allows items of similar structure or that perform similar functions to reuse code rather than duplicating it.

-2. When referring to online games an instance is a location created for a single player or group or raid of players.
-This allows players to go to the same location, but not have to contend with other players who may also want to go to the same location and fight the same creatures.
+2. With MMORPGs (massively-multiplayer online role-playing games), an instance is a location created for a single player or group of players.
+This process allows players to run through the same content without waiting for another group to finish.

-Also see: Class, Game definitions, Object, Programming definition, Subroutine, Zone
+Class, Game terms, Object, Programming terms, Subroutine, Zone